TheIconfactory/Tapestry/Documentation/API.md

 ### ui-config.json

-The user interface in the app is configured with this file.
+The user interface in the Tapestry app is configured with this file.
 A connector plug-in can have any number of inputs, specified as an `Array`.
 Each input has the these required properties:

   * name: `String` with the name of the input.
 This value is used to generate variables for `plugin.js`.
   * type: `String` with the type of input (currently, everything is a `String` value).